Trimley Marshes Nature Reserve

 The maturing reedbeds are now routinely visited by bittern in winter, joining water rail and reed bunting and impressive numbers of warblers in summer while the tern rafts on the reservoir are used by cormorants and black-headed gulls.
 The reservoir is the hub of the reserve, acting not only as a refuge for wildfowl and marginal nesting birds, but also as the storage and distribution point for the reserve’s water.

-The lagoon and its islands provide a variety of habitats throughout the year, providing ideal nesting sites for avocet, ringed plover and tufted duck, while in spring and autumn the muddy margins make excellent feeding grounds for migrating waders such as common sandpiper, curlew sandpiper and greenshank.
+The shallow lagoons and islands provide a variety of habitats throughout the year, providing ideal nesting sites for avocet, redshank, lapwing, ringed plover and several duck species, while in spring and autumn the muddy margins make excellent feeding grounds for migrating waders such as common sandpiper, curlew sandpiper and greenshank.

 The skeletal outlines of Felixstowe’s cranes may cast a shadow over the skyline but fail to compete with breathtaking views of the Orwell estuary and the wildlife spectacle that breathes life into this wet landscape.
-The reserve and its string of hides overlooking the reservoir, is a half an hour walk from the free car park along a gravel track fringed with trees and hedges.
+The reserve and its string of hides overlooking the reservoir, is a 45 minute walk from the free car park along a gravel track fringed with trees and hedges.
 But those making the journey will be handsomely rewarded.